 To be sure you have provided the full context, ask yourself if you have shared all the information you have.
 If you catch yourself thinking ‘this is not important for developers, they don’t need to know this, at least ask the team if this information could help them.
 You might be surprised by which factors others may find crucial.

 Use the channel wisely

 Channel is a commonly forgotten communication factor in project management.
-Nowadays, when development teams very often work from different countries, when the backend is in India (now, as many as 85% of American companies outsource most of their operations to India), frontend development in Poland and the Product Owner is in the USA, we all use lots of different tools to communicate.
+Nowadays, when development teams very often work from different countries, when the backend is in India (now, as many as 85% of American companies outsource most of their operations to India), frontend development company in Poland and the Product Owner is in the USA, we all use lots of different tools to communicate.

 We can’t pretend that chatting online is the same as having conversations in the same room with the team.
 What we can do is keep in mind the limitations of remote communication and try to overcome them.

 - Switch on the camera while having a conversation via conference calls.
 Depending on the situation, non-verbal communication can account for more than 50% of the message.
 It is much easier to catch if you’re being sarcastic when others can see you, for example.
 You can also see the real-time reactions of your interlocutors.
 You are able to notice if the others are confused with your words or not.

 - Use separated rooms on chat to categorise the conversations.
 When the project is complex, communication in software development tends to get complex as well and new topics for discussions appear constantly.
 Separated rooms allow you to keep the messages organised and reach the proper recipients with less hassle.